imsahil007/Simpletron-High-Level-Compiler/README.md

 ```
 make all
 ```
-It will generate 'compiler.o' object file
+It will generate 'compiler.o' object file.
 Then, execute the code i.e. compile SHL code like this:
 ```
 ./compiler.o $filename $outputfilename